EricMungai97/reading-notes/xlass024.md

 The `__init__.py` indicates that the files in the folder are part of a Python package.

+The rest framework also includes `serialization` and `parser/renderer` components that make it easy to build appropriate media types, hyperlinked relations for building well-connected systems, and great support for content negotiation

+REST framework doesn't give you machine-readable hypermedia formats such as HAL, Collection+JSON API or HTML microformats

 ## Things I would like to know more about.

 How Docker Caches the steps in a Dockerfile.